Introduction Newborn Care of The Baby at Time of Birth Nursing Care Responsibilities New born baby generally required immediate care after birth

 Newborn care Nursing Responsibilities and routine care

-- Support initiation of breastfeeding Cover the baby’s head with cloth.
+• Support initiation of breastfeeding Covers the baby’s head with a cloth.

-- Cover the mother and baby with a warm cloth Place a identity label on the baby
+• Cover the mother and baby with a warm cloth Place an identity label on the baby

 For more Nursing procedures